Guestlogix/back-end-take-home/SUBMISSION.md

 ## Considerations

 This was a very fun challenge that hooked me up.
 Once I have figured out it was a Graph problem and that this was not a whiteboard-interview style, but more related to real life, I started looking for a Graph Database that had enough libraries and documentation in python.
 It was my first Graph project, so much of my time was learning `Neo4j` and `Cypher` query language, but I loved it.
+I noticed later there are more performatic recent graph databases, but why reimplement it in the middle of a 2 days sprint ?

 I noticed from the interview that CI/CD is in place at Guestlogix, so I tried to cover the most important parts and focus on integration tests.
 The endpoints are documented with Swagger and a Swagger UI is also provided with the project at `http://localhost:5000/apidocs`.